Ramudi48/To-Do-Mobile-App/README.md

 ## 📱 To-Do Android App

 A lightweight Android mobile application built with Java for managing personal to-do lists.
 This app supports offline functionality, secure local authentication, and CRUD operations using Room Database.
+ The Todo App Mobile Application is designed to help users manage their tasks and to-do lists conveniently on their mobile devices.
+Unlike other todo apps, this application utilizes local storage to store user data, ensuring data privacy and accessibility even without an internet connection
 ---

 ### ✅ Features